God Raised Him!

 His death was “according to the will of our God and Father.”
 This

-statement emphasizes the magnitude of what God did.
-If believers place themselves
+emphasizes the magnitude of what God did.
+If believers place themselves under

-under the Mosaic Law, they risk losing God’s “grace and peace.”
-To
+the Mosaic Law, they risk losing God’s “grace and peace.”
+To return to

-By means of Christ’s death, God “rescued us from the
+Through Christ’s death, God “rescued us from the present

-present evil age.”
-In his death and resurrection, the expected messianic
+evil age.”
+In his death and resurrection, the expected Messianic Age dawned,

-age dawned, and the time of “types and shadows” has given way to the era
+and the time of “types and shadows” gave way to the era of fulfillment -

 By emphasizing his death and resurrection, Paul highlights the

-of believers from this “present evil age.”
-In him, God has acted
+of believers from this “present evil age” because of his resurrection.

 Comments